 Interdepartmental Graduate Concentrations allow students in one program to add a formal concentration from another program to their studies.
 Currently, MUSE students have the opportunity to join the concentrations in Black Studies and Gender & Women's Studies.
-If you are interested in pursuing any of these concentrations, please contact the MUSE program advisor or director.
+If you are interested in pursuing any of these concentrations, please contact the MUSE Graduate Academic Advisor or Director.